 You’ll be looking at more specs and not a simple question of Should I buy a dynamic or condenser microphone.

-There’s no concern for podcasting as the majority of podcasts won’t be going to the extremes of the range.
+There’s no concern for podcasting as the majority of content creators don’t have a wide dynamic range into the extremes of the range like high frequencies.

 Diaphragms are what pick up sounds in the microphone.
 Diaphragm sizes are important for mics, but again, not necessarily as important for a podcast microphone.
 Essentially, large-diaphragm microphones are more versatile and pick up the largest range of frequencies.
 Small-diaphragm microphones are better suited for sharp, short sounds, eg. acoustic guitar, hi-hats, and drum overheads.

 When it comes to podcasting, if you get any of the recommended microphones for podcasting, you’re good to go.